stanford-datalab/dcl/README.md

-# Tools for Stanford Data Challenge Lab
+# Tools for Data Challenge Lab